jordwest/prism/docs/JOURNAL.md

 Ok think I'm gonna have to call it there for the night.
 Gonna call djikstra maps done.
 Tomorrow will be fixing the client/server state synchronization, sending tiles to the client, and maybe pathfinding player movement.

+Might also try out creating a spawn point, and pathing to the furthest point on the map then regenerating another djikstra's map.

+Ok that last bit is done, can't stop

 # Thursday 7 Aug 2025